Skip to main content

 When you install OpenRAG, you select at least one embedding model during the application onboarding process.
 OpenRAG automatically detects and configures the appropriate vector dimensions for your selected embedding model, ensuring optimal search performance and compatibility.

 After onboarding, you can change the embedding model on the OpenRAG Settings page.
-OpenRAG automatically updates all relevant OpenRAG flows to use the new embedding model and dimensions.
+OpenRAG automatically updates all relevant OpenRAG flows to use the selected embedding model and dimensions when ingesting documents.

 You can only select models that are available from your configured model providers, such as an Ollama instance or an OpenAI account.
 For more information, see Troubleshoot model availability and performance issues.